Last Updated on October 28, 2022

 EDITOR’S NOTE: Our solar lantern stopped lighting up after one year.
-We plan to contact the company that services the warranty and we’ll update this post with any new developments.
+We had planned to contact the company that services the warranty, but we missed the one-year warranty cutoff date, so our lantern is now just a nice decoration in the garden, but it does not light up.

 If you want decorations for your yard or garden without spending a lot of money, the middle aisle at Aldi is a great place to hang out during the spring and summer months.
 Whether you want classy solar lights, elegant and colorful peacocks, or kitschy garden figures in the shape of frogs or gnomes, you’re bound to find something you’ll like.